PeiqinZhuang/EMIM/README.md

 # Citing:
-Please kindly cite the following paper, if you use WildFish in your work.
+Please kindly cite the following paper, if you use EMIM in your work.

 ```
 @article{zhuang2025renaissance,